InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Exploratory analysis

-In this phase we generate exploratory plots (in PDF) that identify the relationship between Vulnerability Factors and Health Outcomes.
-We want to create a segmentation solution using Vulnerability Factors that have a statistically significant relationship with relevant Health Outcomes.
+In this phase we generate exploratory plots (in PDF) that identify the relationship between Vulnerability variables and Health Outcomes.
+We want to create a segmentation solution using Vulnerability variables that have a statistically significant relationship with relevant Health Outcomes.
 The PDF output contains bivariate regression results by Vulnerability Factor and the full set of Health Outcome (regress Outcome on Vulnerability Factor); these outputs help us determine the following:

 * Is the Vulnerability Factor consistently associated with important Health Outcomes (e.g., ANC visits, U5 mortality)
 * Can some levels in a categorical variable be collapsed based on their relationship with important Health Outcomes?
 I.e., is the predicted probability of the Health Outcome effectively the same for multiple categories?